 During the Spanish Occupation (1565-1898), the area of Cubao was once friar lands that were part of the District of Morong (now Rizal Province).
 The location was believed to have been named “Cubao” after folk tales of spotting hunchbacked (kuba) witches in the area.
-When the American government confiscated these friar lands, parts of these were used to develop Camp Murphy, which the rest was still either farm lands or idle forests.
+When the American government purchased these friar lands, parts of these were used to develop Camp Murphy, which the rest was still either farm lands or idle forests.
 After Quezon City was established in 1939, the district of Cubao was annexed to the new city by the late 1940s.

 In the 1930s, many of the friar lands were already being converted into residential and business areas.
 Many of the Manila’s elite started building their homes in the verdant and hilly Hacienda Hemady (now called New Manila), to get away from the heat, congestion and pollution of Manila.
 Along with this exodus, was the growth of Philippine cinema, and the new production studios started transferring to these areas, which were still part of the Municipality of San Juan.
-In the nearby Hacienda Hamady, the Sampaguita Pictures Studio set up shop, while along Justice Pedro Tiangco Tuazon Boulevard in Cubao the LVN Pictures Studio opened in 1936.
+In the nearby Hacienda Hamady, the Sampaguita Pictures Studio set up shop, while along Central Boulevard (now Justice Pedro Tiangco Tuazon Boulevard) in Cubao the LVN Pictures Studio opened in 1936.
 The studio was named using the initials of the founding families of De Leon, Villonco and Navoa, and continued to operate up to 2005.
 Now what is left of this historic film studio is a commemorative fountain, dedicated to the LVN studio’s co-founder and chairperson, Doña Narcisa Buencamino De León (1877-1966), and the fountain has been transferred to the Quezon Memorial Circle’s Quezon City Experience museum, in 2017.

-Also along P. Tuazon Boulevard for short is the Ponciano Bernardo Elementary School, which was established in the late 1950s.
+Also along P. Tuazon Boulevard is the Ponciano Bernardo Elementary School, which was established in the late 1950s.
 The school is named after the second mayor of Quezon City, Ponciano A. Bernardo (1905-1949), who was assassinated in 1949, along with the former First Lady, Doña Aurora Antonia Molina Aragón Quezón (1888-1949).
 And in 1992, the surviving children of Mayor Bernardo unveiled a statute dedicated to their father in the plaza of the school.
 The monument was sculpted by the National Artist, Napoleón Abueva.